Circuit File Format

 Grammar

 The parser is generated from a PEG grammar at lib/grammar/proto-circ.peg using the langlang tool.
-The generated C parser is at lib/parser.c / lib/parser.h and is imported into Zig via lib/syntax/CParser.zig.
+The generated Go parser is at lib/parser/parser.go; a hand-written CGo shim at lib/parser/shim/shim.go exposes it as a C-callable archive (lib/parser/parser.a + lib/parser/parser.h) that Zig links via lib/syntax/CParser.zig.

 Parse tree node types used by lib/syntax/translate.zig: